shaik1002/biggitlabbomb/doc/user/compliance/compliance_center/compliance_projects_report.md

 The default framework for the group has a **default** badge.

-## View the compliance projects report
+## View the compliance projects report for a group

 Prerequisites:

-- You must be an administrator or have the Owner role for the project or group.
+- You must be an administrator or have the Owner role for the group.

 To view the compliance projects report:

-1. On the left sidebar, select **Search or go to** and find your project or group.
+1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Secure > Compliance center**.
 1. On the page, select the **Projects** tab.